NSO-developer/nso-gitbook/administration/management/high-availability.md

 **Procedure 2.
 Cluster version upgrade**

-1. On the leader, first, enable read-only mode using the `ha-raft read-only mode true` command and then verify all cluster nodes are in sync with the `show ha-raft status log replications state` command.
+1. On the leader, first enable read-only mode using the `ha-raft read-only mode true` command and then verify that all cluster nodes are in sync with the `show ha-raft status log replications state` command.
-2. Take a backup of each node before attempting the upgrade procedure.
-For example, using the `$NCS_DIR/bin/ncs-backup` command.
+2. Before embarking on the upgrade procedure, it's imperative to backup each node.
+This ensures that you have a safety net in case of any unforeseen issues.
+For example, you can use the `$NCS_DIR/bin/ncs-backup` command.
-3. Stop NSO on all the follower nodes, for example, invoking the `$NCS_DIR/bin/ncs --stop` or `/etc/init.d/ncs stop` command on each node.
+3. Delete the `$NCS_RUN_DIR/cdb/compact.lock` file and compact the CDB write log on all nodes using, for example, the `$NCS_DIR/bin/ncs --cdb-compact $NCS_RUN_DIR/cdb` command.
-4. Stop NSO on the leader node only after you have stopped all the follower nodes in the previous step.
+4. On all nodes, delete the `$NCS_RUN_DIR/state/raft/` directory with a command such as `rm -rf $NCS_RUN_DIR/state/raft/`.
-5. Compact the CDB write log on all nodes using, for example, the `$NCS_DIR/bin/ncs --cdb-compact $NCS_RUN_DIR/cdb` command.
+5. Stop NSO on all the follower nodes, for example, invoking the `$NCS_DIR/bin/ncs --stop` or `/etc/init.d/ncs stop` command on each node.
-6. On all nodes, delete the `$NCS_RUN_DIR/state/raft/` directory with a command such as `rm -rf $NCS_RUN_DIR/state/raft/`.
+6. Stop NSO on the leader node only after you have stopped all the follower nodes in the previous step.
+Alternatively NSO can be stopped on the nodes before deleting the HA Raft state and compacting the CDB write log without needing to delete the `compact.lock` file.
 7. Upgrade the NSO packages on the leader to support the new NSO version.
 8. Install the new NSO version on all nodes.
 9. Start NSO on all nodes.